You are viewing a story from harrypotterfanfiction.com

 Hearing the door close, he could feel his heart grow cold and ice form like a thick shell, encasing his very soul.

 After that, Draco’s dark demeanor worsened.
-He had become somewhat more of a loner and regressed into hardly speaking to anyone and had barely had an appetite to show up for meals.
+He had become somewhat more of a loner and regressed into hardly speaking to anyone and barely had an appetite to show up for meals.
 He was skipping breakfast to sleep in and would skip class on occasion.
 His grades were slipping and it didn’t seem like he cared at all.

 Priorities were rearranged and everything about school became unimportant and meaningless, more so than ever before.